cretz/asmble/examples/rust-simple/README.md

     ./gradlew --no-daemon :examples:rust-simple:run

-Yes, this does include Rust's std lib, but it's not that big of a deal.
+Yes, this does include Rust's std lib, but it's not that big of a deal (I'm keeping it around because in other examples as part of [issue #9](https://github.com/cretz/asmble/issues/9) I'll need it).
 The actual method executed for `add_one` looks like this decompiled:

 ```java
     private int $func0(final int n) {